A Modern Primer on Processing in Memory: Processing-in-Memory (PIM): Technology Enablers and Two Approaches

 Many recent works take advantage of the memory technology innovations that we discuss in Section~\ref{sec:tech-enablers} to enable and implement PIM.
-We find that these works generally take one of two approaches, which are categorized in Table~\ref{tab:pum-pnm}: (1) {\em processing using memory} or (2) {\em processing near memory}.
+We find that these works generally take one of two approaches, which are categorized in Table~\ref{tab:pum-pnm}: (1) {\em \gf{processing-using-memory}} or (2) {\em \gf{processing-near-memory}}.
 We briefly describe each approach here.
 Sections~\ref{sec:PUM} and~\ref{sec:PNM} will provide example approaches and more detail for both.